Modding a Flashforge Guider II 3D Printer - Part 1

 Flexible Build Plate Replacement

-model.
-By extending the original plain glass build plate with a magnetically held flexible plate add-on, you gain the ability to take off the a particularly well-sticking or large printed model with the top plate and remove it by bending the plate.
-For my printer, it was necessary to buy and replace the printing bed mounting bracket as well.
+For my printer variant, it was necessary to buy and replace the outer printing bed mounting bracket as well to make the new plate fit.
 Since there are installation videos explaining this process, I won’t go into further detail on it.

 This is a useful quality-of-life improvement, but not groundbreaking.